charlesmoore99/Countdown/README.md

 * Quick summary

     This is a jsp based webapp that connects to an Orient ODBMS.
-It uses KnockoutJS and jQuery and WebSockets.
+It uses KnockoutJS and jQuery and WebSockets and Chromecast.

 * Version